-This isn’t about hype or brand worship.
-It's about choosing monitors that fit your room, your workflow, and your ears.
-Let's break it down.
+This isn’t about buying the flashiest brand or the biggest woofer you can cram into your room.
+It’s about finding monitors that actually fit your space, your workflow, and your ears.
+Let’s break it down.

 Recommended Reading